andreidanrusu/HashGrid-AI-Upscaler/README.md

  - A trainer that combines the implementations from above, compares the predicted feature vectors with the passed image, trains for a given number of iterations and reconstructs the image

 The learning processes and some code segments were facilitated by ChatGPT.

-Moving to a C++/CUDA implementation due to the performance limitations of PyTorch in real time rendering and training.